vantreeseba/tree-sitter-haxe/README.md

 Add these snippets to your treesitter config or anywhere in your `init.lua`:

-This enables and ensures the parser is installed, and that highlight is enabled.kj
+This enables and ensures the parser is installed, and that highlight is enabled.
 ```
 local configs = require "nvim-treesitter.configs"
 configs.setup {